robertojaguilar/ecat/README.md

-# Embedded Complex Acquirer and Transmisor - ecat
+# Embedded Complex Acquirer and Transmitter - ecat

 ECAT is an embedded system controlled by a Beaglebone Black which measures atmospheric variables from different devices transmitting the data in real time to a computer.

 # Devices

-Transmisor
+Transmitter
 ------------

 * Controller: Beaglebone Black - http://beagleboard.org/BLACK